 Status: See Pilot Study (#3).
-The proposed work by the Center for Neighborhood Technology (CNT) described in #3 will inform the development of an updated policy and program.
-Staff anticipate working on the drainage policy review and program recommendations after the CNT pilot project through internal staff review initially, followed by Stormwater Advisory Commission and Town Council review.
+The work by the Center for Neighborhood Technology (CNT) described in #3 will inform the development of an updated policy and program.
+Staff anticipate working on this after the CNT pilot project is completed through internal staff review initially, followed by Stormwater Advisory Commission and Town Council review.